Nakamichi: Car stereo products

-The mobile TD-560 was a versatile pull-out-of-dash and remote-controlled cassette and FM tuner head unit, that performed at the level of excellence matched only by very best Nakamichi mobile decks of the late 1980s era.
-Revolutionary was Nakamichi's mobile PA-350 four channel power amplifiers, with extraordinary discrete amplifiers and exemplary performance specifications.
+The mobile TD-560 was a versatile pull-out-of-dash and remote-controlled cassette and FM tuner head unit, that performed at a level comparable to the best Nakamichi mobile decks of the late 1980s era.
+Revolutionary was Nakamichi's mobile PA-350 four channel power amplifiers, with discrete amplifiers and high performance specifications.

 In 1989 Nakamichi, along with Pioneer, teamed with Toyota Corp. to produce a premium sound system in its Lexus line of automobiles.
 In 1990, Nakamichi introduced the music bank in its CD players which was based on a single loading tray concept with a total capacity of 7 CDs.
 This differed from the rest of the industry which typically offered a self-loading magazine or a carousel.
 Nakamichi further enhanced the music bank system in its 1992 offering (MB line) touting the quickest changer in the market.
 However, the quick changer concept experienced frequent jamming in its machines and as a result, required the company to redesign the mechanism in 1994 with a slight delay during the loading process.
 While this was corrected, Nakamichi's footing in the digital age was not concrete.
 In fact, its presence in the rapidly growing audio/video arena was modest at best with its Sansui sourced AV-1 and AV-2 receivers (introduced in 1991).
 Further impacting its audio reputation was the ending of the licensing agreement with Nelson Pass for the use of the Stasis technology.
 Without it, its line of preamplifiers and power amplifiers were compromised; its technological advantage, more important in the high-end audio market, was lost.
 Nakamichi attempted to counter the loss with its receivers touting Harmonic Time Alignment (HTA).